This Diwali, Find Your Inner Light

 Reflection:

-• How do our experiences reflect the spirit of Diwali?
+- How do our experiences reflect Diwali's spirit?

-• What can we do differently this year to make our celebration more meaningful?
+- How can we make this year's celebration more meaningful?

 Creative Follow-Up (Optional):

-This family storytelling activity not only enhances spoken English skills but also strengthens family bonds through shared experiences and cultural traditions.
-It allows everyone to connect on a deeper level and create lasting memories during the Diwali celebrations.
+This storytelling activity not only improves spoken English but also strengthens family bonds through shared experiences and cultural traditions, creating lasting Diwali memories.